There are airport hotels, and then there's the TWA Hotel.

 For example, a one-night stay in a standard King room next month clocks in at $217 after taxes.

 The TWA Hotel isn't part of a traditional points program, but that doesn't mean you can't book using points.
 One great option would be to book through the Chase travel portal using points from a card like the Chase Sapphire Preferred® Card.

 Read our guide to booking hotels using Chase points!

 Or you could use a Capital One Venture Rewards Credit Card, then use the Purchase Eraser function to wipe that charge from your statement using points.

 If neither work for you, booking through Hotels.com is a smart move, as you can work your way towards the “stay 10 nights, get one night free” rewards program.
 In all, I paid $198 for a one-night stay in a Deluxe room with a king bed.

 One unique option at the TWA Hotel is that you can book “day stay” rates for as few as four to as many as 12 hours.
 The prices aren't significantly cheaper than a full-night stay, but it could make sense if you want to check out the hotel and grab a snooze and shower during a long layover.

 I have no words.

 My jaw hit the floor as soon as I walked in, and it spent most of my stay dragging along the ground.
-I simply can’t describe the enormity, the beauty, of the intricacy of this place.
-From the massive curving ceilings to the concrete steps and metal railings to the red carpet and furnishings and the vintage (and operational!) departure boards, it doesn’t miss a detail: It is pure 60s.
+I simply can't describe the enormity, the beauty, or the intricacy of this place.
+From the soaring, curving ceilings to the concrete steps and metal railings to the red carpet and furnishings and the vintage (and operational!) departure boards, it doesn't miss a detail: It is pure 60s.

 There is no place like the TWA Hotel, period.
 It's like La Sagrada Familia for airline geeks and travel lovers.
 I spent every waking hour I could simply wandering throughout the hotel, discovering cool nooks and crannies and absolutely geeking out.